DIY Winter Magnolia Wreath

 - wire cutters

-If you need a visual person and need a video on how to make this magnolia winter wreath, be sure to check out my video.
+If you are a visual person and need a video on how to make this magnolia winter wreath, be sure to check out my video.

 Once your supplies are gathered, start by wrapping the foam wreath with the leather.

-The easiest way I found to attach the leather was by super gluing the end of the leather to the back of the foam form.
-To hold the end in place, I used some scotch tape until the glue dried.
+The easiest way I found to attach the leather was to glue the end of the leather to the back of the foam form.
+I also used some scotch tape to hold the end in place until the glue dried.

-After the end of the leather is attached to the foam wreath, start wrapping the leather around the form so that it is a single layer leather.
+After the end of the leather is attached to the foam wreath, wrap the leather around the form so that it forms a single layer of leather.

 I found it worked best if I placed 16 single layers of leather.
-Then angle back and overlap 6 of the layers on the inside of the wreath.
-So the outside top will still be a single layer.
+Then, I angled back and overlapped 6 of the layers that I had already done.
+The end result is the inside of the wreath is partially covered but the outside top will still be a single layer.

-Repeat this cycle until the whole wreath is cover in leather.
+Repeat this cycle until the whole wreath is covered in leather.

 TIP: Make sure to glue the new leather on the same side as the last time.

-Now that the leather is covering the wreath, its time to bunch the magnolia leaves together.
+Now that the leather is covering the wreath, you can bunch the magnolia leaves together.

-This is done by breaking down the bundle of leaves into smaller sections.
-Mine broke down into groups of three.
+Do this by breaking down the bundle of leaves into smaller sections.
+I separated mine into into groups of three.

 Take one of the piles and start layering the leaves into a bunch.
 Use floral wire to keep the sections together.